- Scientific Team members

 - The K&C Global Mangrove Watch

-The ALOS Kyoto & Carbon Initiative is an international collaborative project led by JAXA Earth Observation Research Center (EORC).
-Initiated already in 2001, it forms the continuation of JAXA's JERS-1 SAR Global Rain Forest and Global Boreal Forest Mapping project (GRFM/GBFM) into the era of JAXA's Advanced Land Observing Satellites, ALOS (2006-2011) and ALOS-2 (launched May 24, 2014).
+The ALOS Kyoto & Carbon (K&C) Initiative is an international collaborative research project led by JAXA Earth Observation Research Center (EORC).
+Initiated in 2001, it forms the continuation of the (1995-2001) JERS-1 SAR Global Rain Forest and Global Boreal Forest Mapping project (GRFM/GBFM) into the era of JAXA's Advanced Land Observing Satellite mission series.

-The ALOS K&C Initiative is set out to support explicit and implicit data and information needs raised by international environmental Conventions, Carbon Cycle Science, Climate Change and Conservation of the environment - referred to as the 4 Cs.
+The ALOS K&C Initiative is set out to support explicit and implicit data and information needs raised by international environmental Conventions, Carbon Cycle Science, Climate Change and Conservation of the environment - referred to as the “4 Cs”.
 Led and coordinated by EORC JAXA, the Initiative is being undertaken by an international Science Team, and focuses primarily on defining and optimizing provision of data products and validated thematic information derived from in-situ and satellite sensor data, in particular L-band radar data from JERS-1 SAR, ALOS PALSAR and ALOS-2 PALSAR-2, and from 2021, including also ALOS-4 PALSAR-3.

 The objective of the ALOS K&C Initiative is to define, develop and validate thematic products derived primarily from L-band SAR data that can be used to meet the specific information requirements relating to the 4 Cs.
-Of key importance for the K&C Initiative are the systematic data acquisition strategies developed and implemented for JERS-1, ALOS, and ALOS-2, comprising fixed, systematic global observation plans over regional (JERS-1) or global (ALOS and ALOS-2) scales.
+Of key importance for the K&C Initiative are the systematic data acquisition strategies developed and implemented for all JAXA’s SAR missions, comprising fixed, systematic global observation plans over regional (JERS-1) or global (ALOS and ALOS-2) scales.
 The strategies — also referred to as the Basic Observation Scenarios (BOS) — have been implemented as a top-level foreground missions and with a priority level second only to that of emergency observations.